Event-Driven Video Generation: Appendix

 \paragraph{(1) Add an event representation.} In addition to the latent video state \(z_t\), EVD introduces an event variable \(e_t\) aligned with the same diffusion/flow time.
 Depending on the variant, \(e_t\) can be implemented as (i) a dense event map in latent patch space or (ii) a compact set of event tokens.
 The role of \(e_t\) is to explicitly encode whether an interaction is active and its phase (initiation/progression/termination).

 \paragraph{(2) Train with event-grounded losses.} Vanilla DiT minimizes the base objective \(\mathcal{L}_{\mathrm{FM}}\) (Sec.~\ref{app:base_objective}).
 EVD augments this with two lightweight constraints: (i) \emph{event realization} to discourage state changes when no event is present, and (ii) \emph{event consistency} to ensure that predicted events correspond to coherent state evolution.
-These terms are designed to eliminate both ``missing events'' and ``ghost events'' (Sec.~\ref{app:evd_core_claim}).
+These terms are meant to reduce both ``missing events'' and ``ghost events'' (Sec.~\ref{app:evd_core_claim}).

 \paragraph{(3) Use event-driven sampling.} At inference, vanilla DiT applies text guidance (CFG) and updates \(z_t\) using the backbone prediction.
 EVD modifies the update using an event gate \(g_\psi(e_t,t)\) (Eq.~\eqref{eq:evd_update_highlevel}) so that \emph{event confidence controls when and where the latent state is allowed to change}.
-This produces stable post-interaction states (no drift), sharper causal initiation (no pre-contact motion), and more reliable completion of interaction outcomes (e.g., correct placement/alignment).
+This is the intended source of the behavior we measure later: less post-interaction drift, fewer pre-contact updates, and more reliable completion of placement or alignment events.

-\paragraph{Net effect.} EVD does not aim to ``smooth motion''; it enforces \emph{event-grounded state transitions}.
-As a result, improvements concentrate on dynamics-related metrics and human preference for physically coherent interactions, while appearance metrics typically change only modestly.
+\paragraph{Net effect.} EVD is not just a smoother.
+It changes which latent updates are allowed to occur under a predicted event signal.
+For that reason, the largest changes should appear in dynamics-related metrics and human judgments of interaction quality, while appearance scores should move much less.